mcv-m1-project/Team1/Week1/README.md

 - **Analyze Dataset**

 Run the `AnalyzeDataset.m` script.
 By default it analyzes the whole dataset (train + validation split), but you can analyze a particular split by changing the `FULL_TRAIN_VAL_OPTION` variable inside the script.
+The signals that don't have any pixel set to '1' inside their bounding box are not used for the analysis.

 Bear in mind that an already computed train-validation split is needed for these cases to run, so you should run first `TrainValSplit.m`.